Wong's Lost and Found Emporium

-"Wong's Lost and Found Emporium" is the second segment of the ninth episode from the first season (1985–86) of the television series The Twilight Zone.
+"Wong's Lost and Found Emporium" is the second segment of the ninth episode of the first season of the television series The Twilight Zone.
 The segment is based on the short story "Wong's Lost and Found Emporium", by William F. Wu, first published in Amazing Stories in May 1983.
 It takes place in a mystical shop where ephemeral things such as lost integrity and lost time can be recovered.
+Its titular lead character, Wong, is portrayed by Brian Tochi.

 Plot

 David Wong, a young Asian American, has spent three years looking for a mysterious place called "The Lost and Found Emporium."
 He tracks it down to a backroom of a San Francisco pawn shop, but cannot find any staff.
-Browsing, David meets an elderly woman who is looking for lost time.
+Browsing, David meets an elderly woman who is looking for lost opportunities.
 He is not interested in her story, but he sees an orb of light floating behind her.
 Following the orb, which the woman does not see, he finds a cage with mice that have instructions to rub them until they calm down.
-Believing this is her chance to win back her lost time, the woman tries to do so but the mice scatter.
+Believing this is her chance to win back her lost opportunities, the woman tries to do so but the mice escape and scatter.
 She breaks down in tears and David leaves her.

 David meets an elderly man who came to the emporium by accident.
 He says he lost the respect of his children.
 With the help of another orb, David points him to a mirror, which he must look at for no less than five and a half minutes.
-The man is disgusted by what he sees—a distorted, monstrous image of him.
+The man is disgusted by what he sees—a distorted, monstrous image of himself.
 He smashes the mirror and then realizes he has destroyed his chance.
 David shakes his head and leaves.

 David is confronted by a young woman named Melinda who scolds him for his lack of compassion.
 David says it is his compassion he is after and explains how he lost it due to racial intolerance, in particular the murder of Vincent Chin.
 Deducing that visitors to the emporium can see other people's guiding orbs but not their own, Melinda offers to find his compassion if he finds her lost item.
 David agrees and follows her orb to an old thermos, which releases a stream of vapor.
 After inhaling the vapor, Melinda receives back her sense of humor.
 She points David to three flasks, but won't tell him which one contains his compassion.

 David smashes the two biggest flasks, regaining his integrity and a childhood memory.
 The third flask rolls away and is lost.
 David is unhappy, but decides it is destiny to help other unfortunate souls.
 Melinda hypothesizes that he gained back some of his compassion with the restoration of his integrity, and volunteers to stay as his assistant.
 They start by helping the elderly man and woman.
 Afterwards Melinda puts up a new sign on the entrance: "Wong's Lost and Found Emporium: Under new management".